hamax97/hamax97.github.io/write-ups/lessons-learned-rails.md

 create  spec/rails_helper.rb
 ```

-- `rails_helper.rb`: contains useful features for testing; it's recommended to include it only the
+- `rails_helper.rb`: contains useful features for testing; it's recommended to include it only in the
   spec files that require rails.
 It's not loaded by default in `.rspec`.

 ### Types of specs